-Can a Business Sue You For Defamation?
+Can a Company Sue for Defamation?

 What’s the Difference Between Libel and Slander?

 Slander is a temporary, false, and defamatory statement that is spoken or gestured.
 In contrast to libel, slander requires proof of material damage for the case to be pursued.
 Examples of slander include speeches and conversations.

 Elements of Business Defamation